 From here, you can continue to Theth village with the furgon and spend the afternoon enjoying the few but lovely attractions it has to offer.
 You can also hike to Syri i kaltër (Blue Eye) which took us about 2 hours (if memory serves well as it’s been a year since this) and then keep hiking or take a furgon to the village.

-If you decide to hike, mesmerizing views await for you (in particular, if you’re doing this hike during fall when trees become all colorful and it’s not that hot).
+If you decide to hike, mesmerizing views await you (in particular, if you’re doing this hike during fall when trees become all colorful and it’s not that hot).
 Check out some pictures from the hike and then you can make up your mind.

-The hike there is beautiful (I know I keep mentioning it but it feels like I can’t emphasize it enough) and the end result is definitely worth it.
+The hike there is beautiful (I know I keep mentioning it but it feels like I can’t emphasize it enough) and the result is worth it.
 The Blue Eye is an extremely cold water source (even when I went during summer time it was too cold for me to swim although other people do it – like my friend Granit from Alpventurer).
 I wasn’t this much brave to swim there, but you can try if you are.

 There’s also a “dining table” near Syri i Kaltër which can be used to relax and eat or drink whatever you’ve got with you or you can climb some stairs and go up to the restaurant for some traditional food and even a Turkish coffee and just become one with nature.